House Democrats eye reported FBI probe of Trump

 “Counterintelligence concerns about those associated with the Trump campaign, including the president himself, have been at the heart of our investigation since the beginning,” said Schiff, a California Democrat.

-Schiff said meetings, contacts, and communications between Trump associates and Russians, as well as “the web of lies about those interactions, and the president’s own statements and actions,” have heightened the need to follow the evidence where it leads.
+Schiff said meetings, contacts and communications between Trump associates and Russians, as well as “the web of lies about those interactions, and the president’s own statements and actions,” have heightened the need to follow the evidence where it leads.

+Trump took notes of a 2017 meeting with Russian President Vladimir Putin in Hamburg from his own interpreter and took other steps to conceal details of their conversations, a report in the Washington Post said on Saturday.

+White House spokeswoman Sarah Sanders said the report, which cited unnamed current and former U.S. officials, was “so outrageously inaccurate it doesn’t even warrant a response.”

-The Times said FBI officials became suspicious of Trump’s ties to Russia during the 2016 presidential campaign but held off on opening an investigation until Trump tied his dismissal of Comey to a probe into allegations of election meddling by Russia.
+The New York Times said FBI officials became suspicious of Trump’s ties to Russia during the 2016 presidential campaign, but held off on opening an investigation until Trump tied his dismissal of Comey to a probe into allegations of election meddling by Russia.
 The FBI also considered whether the Republican president’s firing of Comey amounted to obstruction of justice.

 U.S. Special Counsel Robert Mueller took over the investigation into Trump days after the FBI opened it, as he examined allegations of Russian election interference, the Times reported.
 Russia denies it sought to influence the election.